By the Antipodean Blogger

 Being “staunchly nuclear-free” certainly positions New Zealand well to press for nuclear powers to talk to each other, especially when they are being dangerously antagonistic.

 In a practical vein your foreign minister, Winston Peters, who engaged in liaison between North Korea and the United States in 2007, earlier this year said, “New Zealand would do all it could to support the peace process.”
 (April 28th).

 So I hope you will find useful the outline, in this blog, of some practical proposals about how a diplomatic platform might be set up in Wellington, a platform that would position New Zealand well to support peacebroking in new and very effective ways.

-There are certainly many pressing issues to talk about and resolve in both our Asia-Pacific region and the world beyond.
+There are certainly many pressing issues to talk about and resolve in both our Asia-Pacific region and in the world beyond.

-These include many issues that New Zealand itself needs to have clarified if it is to reset its own bearings to good effect in a rapidly changing, increasingly complex environment.
+These include many issues New Zealand itself needs to have clarified if it is to reset its own bearings to good effect in a rapidly changing, increasingly complex environment.

 That was a message Foreign Minister Winston Peters recently effectively underlined in his “Next Steps” address to the annual Otago Foreign Policy School (June 29, 2018) which I will discuss further on below.

 As never before, nuclear power rivalries and tensions have been simmering in recent years, unresolved.
 Ultimately behind North Korea itself is China, which is also engaged in regional contestations with the United States (and other, Asian nations) over claims to territories and navigation rights in the East Asia and the South China Seas.

 Also, in the Ukraine since 2014 and Syria since 2015 the nuclear rivals, United States and Russia, have been supporting conflicting parties in proxy wars, with direct conflict between the two now becoming an imminent danger in Syria.